mpcarl-ibm/crs-docs/_gettingstarted/buckets-objects.md

 dateAdded: August 18th, 2016
 ---

 #### Using buckets
-1. Clicking on the Account Name in the above accounts list will open the details page.
+1. Clicking on the Account Name in the above accounts list will open the details page for that account.
     ![Buckets]({{ site.baseurl }}/img/bu1.png)
 2. The details page shows the following info on the top Header bar.
     * Name of the account currently being viewed.